How HRV Changes During Exercise

 Morning HRV and exercise HRV answer different questions and complement each other.
 Morning HRV reflects your overall autonomic state and recovery status—it tells you how prepared your nervous system is for the day ahead.
 Exercise HRV reveals how your body handles acute physiological stress and how efficiently your cardiovascular system responds to workload.

 For most people, morning HRV is the more actionable metric because it requires less equipment, is easier to measure consistently, and has stronger research support for guiding training decisions.
 Exercise HRV adds value for serious athletes who want to fine-tune aerobic training zones or monitor real-time fatigue during long sessions.
 The ideal approach combines both: use morning HRV to decide workout intensity for the day, then use exercise HRV to execute that intensity precisely.
-Start with morning HRV if you are new to tracking—our HRV and running and HIIT guides explain how to apply morning readings to specific training decisions before adding exercise HRV complexity.
+Start with morning HRV if you're new to tracking—our HRV and running and HIIT guides explain how to apply morning readings to specific training decisions before adding exercise HRV complexity.

 Was this guide helpful?